-My intention in writing this blog is to share my thoughts on the continuing evolution of the capital markets.
+My intention in writing this law and economics blog is to share my thoughts on the continuing evolution of the capital markets.
 For much of the 20th Century capitalism’s primary residence was the floor of the New York Stock Exchange.
 That, of course, is no longer true, forever changed by globalization and technology.
 That change is not without profound effect.

 I took over a class in Law and Economics from a colleague who was about to start a lengthy trial in 1991.
 I never gave it back.
 I taught the very bright students in the business school at Golden Gate University in San Francisco for nine years.
 I learned a great deal from them and I had a lot of fun, as well.